 This webpage does not describe or define service as it relates to healthcare insurance eligibility, the Department of Retirement Services (DRS) rules regarding service credit for retirement, or the UW Service Recognition Program.

 Credit for previous state employment is not automatic when you start working at the UW.
-You must submit a credit request form to your unit’s HR Operations office.
+You must submit an online crediting request to UW Human Resources (UWHR).

 Vacation time off accrual rate adjustment